4 March 2025

 Three Tiers of Expertise

-We’ve proposed three distinct grades for carbon accountants: Associate, Practitioner, and Principal.
+We’ve proposed three distinct grades for carbon accountants: Technical Associate (TACA)Registered Practitioner (RPCA), and Principal (PCA).
 Each grade comes with its own set of competencies, tailored to the level of expertise required.

 We want to ensure that these competencies align with the real-world needs of the profession.
 That’s where you come in!
 We invite you to review the proposed competencies and let us know if we’ve covered all the key skills and whether the levels are appropriately aligned.
 Your feedback is crucial in making the Register a success.